destinyside/destinyside.github.io/README.md

-I want build a blog from zero
+I want to build a blog from zero

+use frameworks:

+bootstrap
+jquery